A Theory of Semantic Communication: Extension

 In addition to the feedforward link from the transmitter to the receiver, suppose there is a feedback link from the receiver to the transmitter.
 The feedback can be active, for which the receiver proactively feeds back some information to the transmitter.
 The feedback can also be passive, for which the transmitter senses the environment (e.g., the change of the receiver’s behavior or the reflected waveform from the receiver) to collect feedback information.

-Under this setup, the transmitter and receiver can communicate in an interactive fashion \cite{AttentionCode}. \begin{enumerate} \item Feedback-aided transmission.
+Under this setup, the transmitter and receiver can communicate in an interactive fashion \cite{Schalkwijk:TIT:66,AttentionCode,Viswanathan:TIT:99,deepiot}. \begin{enumerate} \item Feedback-aided transmission.
 The feedback from the receiver can be used to reduce the semantic distortion and cost for the feedforward transmission.
 This is more relevant to human conversations in real life.
-Consider that Einstein tries to explain the theory of relativity to Shakespeare.
-It is very likely that Shakespeare does not understand anything in the one-shot transmission.
-Nevertheless, through interactions, Einstein knows the concepts that Shakespeare is confused about and explains these concepts in layman's terms.
-Finally, Shakespeare is able to understand the theory of relativity to some extent. \item Semantic communication with no language agreement.
+Consider that Einstein tries to explain the theory of relativity to a non-physicist.
+It is very likely that the listener does not understand anything after one-shot transmission.
+Nevertheless, through interactions, Einstein knows the concepts that the listener is confused about and explains these concepts in layman's terms.
+Finally, the receiver is able to understand the theory of relativity to some extent.

+\item Semantic communication with no language agreement.
 In the presence of the feedback link, communication is possible even if the transmitter and receiver have no agreed language, e.g., the transmitter does not know the interpretation of the receiver and the receiver does not know the expression of the transmitter.
+This can model the hypothetical situation of trying to converse with an alien.
 Through interactions, they can gradually learn each other’s language.
-In particular, they can even form a new language through interactions and it is interesting to characterize the expressibility and interpretability of the learned language as a form of the semantic capacity in conveying meanings. \item Effective and goal-oriented communication.
-Effective communication deals with the problem that what meaning to generate for the optimal operation of the cooperative task, considering the current states of the transmitter, receiver, and the progress of the task.
-In this sense, interaction-based communication is a natural fit for effective communication (and goal-oriented communication) as the transmitter has to know the current states of the transmitter, receiver, and the progress of the task from feedback and sensing. \end{enumerate}
+In particular, they can even form a new language through interactions and it is interesting to characterize the expressibility and interpretability of the learned language as a form of the semantic capacity in conveying meanings.

+\item Effective and goal-oriented communication.
+Effective communication deals with the problem that what meaning to generate for the optimal operation of the cooperative task, considering the current states of the transmitter, receiver, and the progress of the task \cite{Tung:JSAC:21, Tung:Asilomar:21, gunduz2022survey}.
+In this sense, interaction-based communication is a natural fit for effective communication (and goal-oriented communication) as the transmitter has to know the current states of the transmitter, receiver, and the progress of the task through feedback and sensing. \end{enumerate}